XuShengpan/PCDViewer/README.md

 #####################################################################################################
-new licsence: UW@u&=&6SqvZE-%Vx?1>raLr
+new license: UW@u&=&6SqvZE-%Vx?1>raLr

-How to update the license: replace the content of License.txt file which is in installation directory.
+How to update the license: replace the content of License.txt file which is in installation directory with the new license.
 #####################################################################################################